Dear MIIS Students and Faculty,

 Faculty will assign letter grades as usual and will not know whether a student has opted for pass/fail.
 Thus, students’ choices under this new policy cannot affect professors’ decisions about grades.

 The last date for students to opt into the pass/fail option is Friday, May 8, 2020.
 Students are encouraged to seek information about their academic progress, and faculty are encouraged to share feedback before that date to enable students to make as informed a decision as possible.

 A “pass” grade awards academic credit but does not impact the student’s GPA.
 A “fail” grade does not award academic credit and also negatively impacts the student’s GPA.

 Students’ transcripts will note that the Institute began remote instruction March 3, 2020 and extended the use of a pass/fail grading system for all grades assigned in spring 2020.

 Institute Policies for Withdrawal/Drop/Incompletes/Leaves of Absence Remain Unchanged

 If a student has not met the April 3 and 7 deadlines for withdrawal and add/drop as outlined on the academic calendar, they should submit a Petition for Waiver of Academic Regulations.
 In this waiver they must request a withdrawal and explain why they were unable to comply with the stated deadlines.
 In approved cases, a “W” grade will appear on the transcript (for “withdrawal”) and the GPA will not be affected.

-For further guidance on the Institute’s policies regarding withdrawals, incompletes, and leaves, we encourage you to read the Academic Policies and Standards Manual.
+For further guidance on the Institute’s policies regarding incompletes and leaves, we encourage you to read the Academic Policies and Standards Manual.

 Thank you for participating in the survey and helping us reach these important decisions around spring semester grading.
-You will soon receive more detailed information about the implications of the pass/fail option on your individual degree and how to opt in for that option.
+We will be back in touch soon with more information about the implications of the pass/fail option on your individual degree.
 As always, academic and faculty advisors are available to answer any questions you might have.